Mom and daughter play blocks together.

 Neighborhood Walk and Talk

-1. Take your baby on a walk around your neighborhood or a shopping center.
+1. Take your child on a walk around your neighborhood or a local shopping center.
+Stop at one or more locations (post office, grocery store, barber shop, pharmacy, etc.).

 Pencil icon.